 Usual Adult Dose for Gallbladder Disease:

-For patients with radiolucent stones in well opacifying gallbladders, in whom selective surgery would be undertaken except for the presence of increased surgical risk due to systemic disease or age:
+Use: Patients with radiolucent stones in well-opacifying gallbladders, in whom selective surgery would be undertaken except for the presence of increased surgical risk due to systemic disease/age

 What other drugs will affect chenodiol?

 Tell your doctor about all your current medicines and any you start or stop using, especially:

 antacids that contain aluminum--Almacone, Gelusil, Maalox, Mag-al Plus, Mylanta, Rulox, and others; or

 This list is not complete.
 Other drugs may interact with chenodiol, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.